ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Related Resources

 Most people buy magnesium oxide.
-Only 4% reaches your bloodstream.
-The rest becomes an osmotic laxative.
+Little of it reaches your bloodstream; the rest acts as an osmotic laxative.
 Our magnesium guide ranks all 8 forms by actual bioavailability and which goal each serves best.

 Upgrade My Magnesium